raquo/XStream.scala/README.md

 You should not need to use `RawXStream` directly, use the `XStream` object instead.

-## Error Handling

-XStream.scala notably deviates from XStream.js by providing an optional way to declare what type of errors a stream is expected to produce, if any.

-In Javascript with dynamic typing this is not an issue any more than the rest of your code being dynamically typed, but in Scala it is valuable to differentiate error values from exceptions.

-We provide an `EStream[Value, ExpectedError]` class to help solve this.
-The `XStream{Value]` type that you normally use is just `EStream[Value, Nothing]`.

-I'm not quite sure that this is a good idea.
-Initially this was added to support my Scala interface to Cycle.js due to how its HTTP driver works, but using `onError` to send back an error value seems like an FRP equivalent of using exceptions for business logic – something to be avoided.
-I have abandoned my Cycle.scala effort so maybe I'll remove this "feature" eventually.

 ## Caveats

 In XStream.js/Cycle.js, a common convention is to name stream variables with trailing dollar signs, e.g. `response$` for a stream of responses.
 In Scala.js this naming sometimes causes a weird compilation error.
 I'm not sure why exactly, but I think it might have something to do with Scala's or Scala.js' internal representation making use of trailing dollar signs as well.
 I will try to figure this out some day, for now I personally prepend `$` instead, e.g. `$response` for a stream of responses.
 Although if you use jQuery maybe go for a `responseStream` instead to avoid the confusion.

 ## TODO

-### Usability

-* Publish to MavenCentral (Soon!) (use `sbt publishLocal` for now)

 ### Integrity